If you’re stuck between Marc Jacobs vs Michael Kors for your next designer purchase, will help you decide which brand is worth your money.

-The Greenwich Small Saffiano Leather Crossbody Bag ($298) from Michael Kors is slightly less flashy, but equally timeless.
-This bag can be easily dressed up or dressed down and features gold-toned hardware, an adjustable strap, and multiple interior pockets.
-It’s also made with 100 percent saffiano leather so rest assured knowing the bag will last forever.
+The Greenwich Small Saffiano Leather Crossbody Bag ($298) from Michael Kors is slightly less flashy, but equally practical.
+This bag can be easily dressed up or dressed down and features silver-toned hardware, and it’s made with 100 percent saffiano leather, so rest assured knowing the bag will last for years to come.

 3. Statement bags

 Even though Marc Jacobs’ Mini J rhinestone bag ($495) isn’t your typical everyday bag, this eye-catching shoulder bag is perfect for special occasions and those days that you really want to be noticed.

 The silver bag can be carried with a chain strap around your shoulder or, alternatively, across your body with a complimentary crossbody strap.
 Although it’s small, this sparkling bag has space to fit all your essentials and the snap-closure ensures all your belongings remain safe.

 Michael Kors’ silver Small Piper Bag is perfect for fashion lovers who want a statement rhinestone bag but also love a monogram.
 Similar to Marc Jacobs’ design, the Piper bag is covered in crystals and even has a similar chain detail on the front of the bag.
 This glamorous shoulder bag can be yours for just $398.